flexera-public/wstunnel/README.md

 try it out):
  - `www.example.com` will be behind a firewall running a simple web site on port 80
  - `wstun.example.com` will be outside the firewall running the tunnel server
  - `client.example.com` will be outside the firewall wanting to make HTTP requests to `www.example.com` through the tunnel

+If yo don't have it locally, you will need to fetch Gorilla Web Sockets: `go get github.com/gorilla/websocket`

 .h3 Set-up tunnel server

 On `wstun.example.com` start wstunsrv (I'll pick a port other than 80 for sake of example)

     $ go build wstunsrv.go ws.go
-    $ ./wstunsrv -p 8080 &
+    $ ./wstunsrv -port 8080 &
     2014/01/19 09:51:31 Listening on port 8080
     $ curl https://localhost:8080/_health_check
     WSTUNSRV RUNNING